 - Beef stock – you can dissolve 1 stock cube per cup of water to make instant stock if you don’t have real beef stock to hand.

-- Salt – to your own taste
+- Salt - to your taste

 - Sunflower oil for browning the meat.